Health

 • Multiple myeloma- A type of cancer that affects bone marrow and RBC production.

-• Thalassemia- a genetic condition that affects hemoglobin production.
+• Thalassemia—A genetic condition that affects haemoglobin production.

-• Sickle cell anemia- An inherited disorder causes the RBC to become sickle-shaped and die.
+• Sickle cell anaemia- An inherited disorder causes the RBC to become sickle-shaped and die.

-What does a high level of hemoglobin indicate?
+What does a high level of haemoglobin indicate?

 Environmental/ Lifestyle factors –

-• Dehydration- In case of extreme dehydration, the RBC concentrates raise the Hemoglobin level.
+• Dehydration- In case of extreme dehydration, the RBC concentrates raise the haemoglobin level.

 • Smoking- Smoking can elevate the level of RBC due to an increase in carbon monoxide (CO) that affects the oxygen level in the body.

-• Altitude- Due to low oxygen level the RBC naturally increases, which further increases the hemoglobin level.
+• Altitude- Due to low oxygen levels, the RBC naturally increases, which further increases the haemoglobin level.

 Medical Condition –

-• Lung or heart disease- Lung disease, such as COPD, or during heart failure the RBC level increases to compensate for the low oxygen level.
+• Lung or heart disease- Lung disease, such as COPD, or heart failure, the RBC level increases to compensate for the low oxygen level.

-• Polycythemia vera- A rare blood disorder that causes bone marrow to produce excess RBC, leading to blood thickening and increased hemoglobin level.
+• Polycythemia vera- A rare blood disorder that causes bone marrow to produce excess RBC, leading to blood thickening and increased haemoglobin level.

 • Sleep apnea- Can cause your breathing to stop, which leads to a sudden drop in oxygen level and an increase in RBC count.